ftldb/ftldb/README.md

 probably the most interesting for you.

 The demo scripts are not installed automatically.
 You should run them manually step by step.
-Explore the `plsql/demo` directory.
-Each demo contains its own `install.sql` or `readme` file.
+Explore the `demo` directory.
+Each demo contains its own `readme` or `install.sql` file.
 Follow the instructions inside.

 The installation process is very similar to the previous one.
 Run the main installation script from the base directory with the following six parameters: